Source: Stanton open to playing for Yankees

-While the Los Angeles Dodgers have been mentioned as the inevitable fallback option if the Miami Marlins are unable to trade Giancarlo Stanton to St. Louis or San Francisco, they're not the only big-market glamour team that intrigues the National League MVP.
+While the Los Angeles Dodgers have been mentioned as the inevitable fallback option for the Miami Marlins in their attempts to trade Giancarlo Stanton, they're not the only big-market glamour team that intrigues the National League MVP.

 The new Derek Jeter-led ownership regime in Miami has spent the past five weeks trying to move Stanton, who has a guaranteed $295 million left on his contract.

-Jeter and businessman Bruce Sherman took over a franchise that was saddled with debt when they bought the Marlins from Jeffrey Loria for $1.2 billion, and they got one big salary off the books Thursday when they traded second baseman Dee Gordon to the Seattle Mariners for three minor leaguers.
+Jeter and businessman Bruce Sherman took over a franchise that was saddled with debt when they bought the Marlins from Jeffrey Loria for $1.2 billion.
+They got one big salary off the books Thursday when they traded Dee Gordon to the Seattle Mariners for three minor leaguers.
 Gordon is owed $37 million in base salary through the 2020 season.

 The Dodgers have been mentioned prominently in speculation because Stanton grew up in Los Angeles and would be more inclined to waive his no-trade clause to play at home.
 And the Dodgers, who fielded MLB's highest payroll in 2017, ostensibly have the financial resources to assume a substantial chunk of the money still owed Stanton.